gabrielweyer/gabrielweyer.github.io/_posts/2019-02-07-azure-vm-pricing.md

 ]
 {% endhighlight %}

 I made the assumption that a single culture and currency will be used through a pricing session and this is why I only encoded the region and operating system in the [generated file names][azure-vm-pricing-parser-output].
-Calling this tool can easily be automated as it doesn't require any configuration and generate files on disk.
+Calling this tool can easily be automated as it doesn't require any configuration and generates files on disk.
 You could run it at regular intervals and publish the artefacts.

 Once we've got our hands on the pricing, all we need to do is size the `VMs` and cost them.

 ### Coster

 The `Coster` is a `.NET Core` console application.
 Again, I didn't bother pushing a `NuGet` package so you'll have to build from [source][azure-vm-pricing-coster].
 You'll need the pricing files generated by the `Parser`.
-The `Coster` is expecting a `CSV` file with the following format:
+The input expected by the `Coster` is a `CSV` file with the following format:

 {% highlight csv %}
 Region,Name,CPU,RAM,Operating System